Buying real estate in Japan?

 Sources: Global Construction Review, Trading Economics, Business Insider, RP Realty Plus

-5) You should target properties near planned infrastructure projects to maximize profit through significant appreciation
+5) Target properties near planned infrastructure projects for significant appreciation and profit maximization

 Buying property near planned infrastructure projects can be a smart move.